 7. Shoulder belts cannot be more than 5 years old.

-8. Helmet must be a Snell approved, SA2000 or newer full-face helmet.
-In 2013 all helmets must have at least SA2005 rating.
+8. Helmet must have at least SA2005 rating.
 Helmets with a Snell SM rating are not acceptable.

 9. MUST have fire retardant driving suit.